Vehicle registration plate: Materials

 As of the 21st century, most plates are made out of aluminium.
 Metal plates are manufactured through one of two processes: embossing or riveting.
 For embossing, a plate is placed between dies on each side corresponding to the desired characters and compressed by a press.
 For riveting, holes are drilled through the plate and then individual letters are riveted one-by-one to the plate.

 New technology has allowed for the development of digital license plates.
 In 2018, Michigan approved Public Act 656, making electronic license plates legal.

 Sizes

-Early 20th century plates varied in size and shape from one jurisdiction to the next, such that if someone moved, new holes would need to be drilled into the automobile (often on the bumper) to support the new plate.
+Early 20th century plates varied in size and shape from one jurisdiction to the next, such that if someone moved or the car was resold in a new area, new holes would need to be drilled into the automobile (often on the bumper) to support the new plate, or an adapter plate be made.
 Standardization of plates came in 1957, when automobile manufacturers came to agreement with governments and international standards organizations.
 While peculiar local variants exist, there are four basic standards worldwide: